enmasseio/evejs/README.md

 ### Timer

-The Service manager comes with a configurable timer, which can be used to run simulations in discrete time or hyper time.
+The ServiceManager comes with a configurable timer, which can be used to run simulations in discrete time or hyper time.
 Evejs uses [hypertimer](https://github.com/enmasseio/hypertimer) for this.
 By default, the timer runs in real-time.